A Whole Person Care Approach

 How does this test work?

-The Lymphocyte MAP measures the integrity of the immune system at the cellular level by identifying 29 key lymphocyte biomarkers and determinants, including Th1, Th2, CD4, CD8, Treg, Th17, and the family of NK cells.
+The Lymphocyte MAP measures various aspects of the immune system at the cellular level by identifying 29 key lymphocyte biomarkers and determinants, including Th1, Th2, CD4, CD8, Treg, Th17, and the family of NK cells.
 Numbers, ratios, percentages, and activity (NRPA) are provided and organized into one of thirteen immunotypes.

 What are the key features of this test?

 • T-helper-17 Dominance (Immunotype 9) Includes the Cyrex FACT™, a proprietary process based on direct measurement of the CD markers on the surface membranes of the cells, and NOT by measuring IL-17 levels in the blood.
-These industry-changing features result in a more accurate picture of T-helper cell status than currently available on the market.
+These features aim to provide a detailed picture of T-helper cell status.

-• The most comprehensive immunophenotyping panel offered on the market, creating the broadest picture of immune status.
+• The most comprehensive immunophenotyping panel offered on the market, creating a broad picture of immune status.

 Wow, that sounds technical and cool!
 What are the main conditions practitioners are using this test for?

-The Lymphocyte MAP provides an invaluable picture of the underlying conditions triggering immune deficiency, immune over-activity, infections, inflammation, autoimmunity, allergies, asthma, hypersensitivities, and cancers.
-The patient selection covers a wide array of cases, from healthy patients seeking optimum lifestyle and aging to those with previously diagnosed autoimmune conditions or perhaps recent exposure to COVID-19.
-The results can help plan and monitor a treatment regimen, with the ultimate goal of achieving “immune harmony.”
+The Lymphocyte MAP provides insights into various immune-related conditions.
+It is used in a wide array of cases, from individuals seeking to maintain a healthy lifestyle and aging to those with previously diagnosed autoimmune conditions or recent exposure to certain infections.
+The results can help plan and monitor a health regimen, with the goal of supporting immune balance.

 What technology do you use at your lab?
 Can you explain how the technology works?